xzava/pynamite/README.md

 > README.md

-# Python Wrapper for the boto3 dynamoDB library
+# PYNAMITE: Python Wrapper for the AWS boto3 dynamoDB library

-Library is built around single table design, and tries to keep the boto3 dynamodb interface, just without the bloat.
+Pynamite is a library is built around single table design, and tries to keep the boto3 dynamodb interface, just without the bloat.

+Dynamodb is a nosql database service by AWS.
+Its fast key/value store is highly scalable and ideal for read heavy databases when you know the access patterns.

 <p align="center">